An expensive publicist.

 There you have it!
 Those are three things you definitely want to have in place before you get media coverage.
-If you have these main points down, you’ll be ready to handle the increased awareness + clients that come knocking’ on your door (or website).
+If you have these main points down, you’ll be ready to handle the increased awareness and clients that come knocking on your door (or website).

-So, lets just get this out of the way right now!
-Post in the comments below— (see, wrapping up with a call to action is great for blog posts too– accountability is effective!), these three simple bullet points:
+So, post in the comments below— (see, wrapping up with a call to action is great for blog posts too– accountability is effective!), these three simple bullet points: